The Contains

 method in the SelectionSystem

 class is used to determine whether a specified object is present within the selection system.
-This method is virtual, allowing for potential overrides in derived classes.
+This method is virtual, allowing derived classes to override its behavior if necessary.

 The Contains